skojaku/adv-net-sci/docs/lecture-note/m02-small-world/compressed-sparse-row.md

 # Efficient representation for large sparse networks

-We will first load the network data as the adjacency matrix into memory.
+An adjacency matrix is a convenient way to represent a network.
-A challenge is that the adjacency matrix can be too large to fit in memrory.
+A challenge of handling large networks is that the adjacency matrix can be too large to fit in memrory.
 For example, a network with $10^5$ nodes requires a $10^5 \times 10^5$ matrix, totaling $10$ billion entries!
 A good news is that we do not need to hold all these entries in memory, if we know the network is *sparse*.